vmware/vic-product/docs/user_doc/vic_app_dev/configure_docker_client.md

 ## Using vSphere Integrated Containers Registry with Content Trust <a id="notary"></a>

 vSphere Integrated Containers Registry provides a Docker Notary server that allows you to implement content trust by signing and verifying the images in the registry.
-Cloud administrators enable or disable content trust at the project level in vSphere Integrated Containers Management Portal.
+Management Portal administrators enable or disable content trust at the project level in vSphere Integrated Containers Management Portal.

 - For information about Docker Notary, see [Content trust in Docker](https://docs.docker.com/engine/security/trust/content_trust/) in the Docker documentation.
 - For information about how to enable content trust in projects in vSphere Integrated Containers Management Portal, see [Configure Project Settings](../vic_cloud_admin/manage_projects.md) in *vSphere Integrated Containers Management Portal Administration*.